Martin4188/Bears-Across-Borders/Bears-Across-Borders.md

-Region 1 consists of both Gävleborg and Dalarna,Region 2 is Västerbottenslän, Region 3 consists of both Västernorrlandslän and Jämtland , and Region 4 is Norrbottenslän
+Region 1 consists of both Gävleborg and Dalarna,Region 2 is Västerbottenslän, Region 3 consists of both Västernorrlandslän and Jämtland, and Region 4 is Norrbottenslän

 The estimation of the total bear population is currently modeled using the Capture-Mark-Recapture method.
+Traditionally the Capture-Mark-Recapture method involved physically capturing the animals in question but with advancements in DNA analysis it is now possible to perform the analysis by just “capturing” the DNA of the animals instead.
+While similar the underlying models at work are quite different.
+When collecting scat samples for example there is no beforehand known upper limit to the number of “captures” like there might be when using traps.
+A thorough explanation of this “genetic mark-recapture” method we use can be found in the article *“A new method for estimating the size of small populations from genetic mark–recapture data”* by Miller et al.,(2005).

-A full explanation of the methods used can be found in Kindberg2011.
+A full explanation of the methods used in the Swedish survey be found in *“Estimating population size and trends of the Swedish brown bear Ursus arctos population”* Kindberg et al.,(2011).

 ***PROBLEMS***

-A problem with the division of Sweden into Regions in this way is that brown bears do not care for these arbitrary borders.
+A problem with the division of Sweden into regions in this way is that brown bears do not care for these arbitrary borders.
 A bear could be found on one side of the border one year and the other in another year.
 Should this happen the bear would be counted twice for the census of the